 - Remove the fish from the foil packages, place on a plate and serve the spinach and mushroom sauce over top.

-Disclosure: This post contains affiliate links.
+Disclosure: This post contains an affiliate link.
 Full Disclosure Policy.